 - Demonstrate two communication skills to use with patients, families and team members in ED and hospital settings

 The Strangers in Crisis workshop consists of brief presentations, interactive exercises, videotaped case studies and skill practice sessions with peers to build participant awareness, knowledge, skills and confidence regarding communication in these settings.
 Case examples frame realistic issues involving patients, families and teams.
 An extensive annotated bibliography outlines the relevant literature.
 At the end of the workshop, participants are asked to commit to trying out one or two new communication strategies and then to evaluate the outcomes associated with these approaches.

 Experiential learning exercises are an essential element of this curriculum.
 They are designed to meet diverse learning styles, in accordance with evidence-based theory on adult learning.
 Exercises are graduated to promote participation in a supportive and safe environment.

-The Institute for Healthcare Communication (IHC) takes responsibility for the content, quality, and scientific integrity of this CME /CE activity.
-IHC is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to sponsor continuing medical education for physicians.
+The Institute for Healthcare Communication (IHC) takes responsibility for the content, quality and scientific integrity of this CME/CE activity.
+IHC is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 The Institute for Healthcare Communication designates the half-day Strangers in Crisis workshop for a maximum of 4 AMA PRA Category 1 Credits™ and the full-day Strangers in Crisis workshop for a maximum of 6.3 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Continuing education (CE) credit may be available to other healthcare professional participants.
 IHC will provide a certification of completion, which can be submitted to trainees’ respective accrediting organizations.
 IHC is pleased to provide any necessary documentation to help individuals gain CE credits for completion of this workshop.